jweiland-net/avalex/Documentation/Developer/Index.rst

 PostProcessApiResponseContentEvent
 ----------------------------------

-This event will be called after the content from avalex server has been retrieved.
+This event is triggered after the content from avalex server has been retrieved.
 Here you can adopt changes to the content before it will be written to TYPO3 cache.
 This is useful to modify contained links like email addresses.